 Finally, the guilty party in a hit and run may receive civil penalties on top of the criminal and administrative penalties.
 Whether you fled the scene of the accident or not, if you are the one at fault, the other person may sue you for their damages.
 If you fled the scene on top of being at fault for the accident, many states will impose “treble damages” onto the monetary compensation you already owe.
 This triples the amount of money you owe the other party and is not covered by your car insurance.
 In fact, most car insurance companies cancel the auto policies of those guilty of a hit and run.

-When You Are the Victim of a Hit and Run
+When You Experience A Hit and Run